isomerpages/moe-yewteepri/_co-curricular-activities/Performing Arts/Modern Dance.md

 Our Modern Dance CCA was invited to perform at the National Day Observance Ceremony organized by the Prime Minister's Office at the Treasury Building on 8 August.
 The 12 Primary 5 and 6 students danced their way into the hearts of the audience.
 We are so proud of the girls.

+As part of the Yew Tee National Day Dinner Celebrations, Wushu and Modern Dance CCA performed for the Yew Tee Community on 13 August.
+5 Wushu and 18 Modern Dance students performed with gusto and confidence in front of a large audience!
+The performances were well received by the large audience who attended the event!